newcomb-luke/KDump/README.md

 * Run the executable through the terminal, Powershell on Windows or the default terminal on Mac OS or Linux.

 To install using the Windows installer:
-* Download and extract the .zip file from Releases on the right
+* Download the installer .msi file from Releases on the right
 * Run the installer
 * `kdump` should now be added to your PATH and available from any CMD or Powershell window